32 Most Exotic Orchid Varieties and Types

 Source: flickr (@0rchidhunter)

-When you look at this bloom, you may be stunned by its striking blue shade, especially the very prominent tip.
 The hood seems to be painted with a mixture of white to create a beautiful gradation with a touch of green.
 Although it is exotic, you can shop Blue Disa in the form of seeds or flowers.
 It will indeed be such beauty for your garden.

 27. Skyblue Sun Orchid